matus-chochlik/oglplus/README.rst

 User-friendly configuration script
 ----------------------------------

-The configuration script comes in two flawors:
+The configuration script comes in three flawors:

 1. ``configure.sh`` -- For platforms with bash.
 2. ``configure.bat`` -- For windows.
+3. ``configure.py`` -- For platforms with python (recommended).
+This version of the script is the most portable and supports most features.

 The ``configure`` script is a more user-friendly way to invoke cmake and specify additional parameters for the configuration process.